Bringing the Science of Reading Home - Ready4K®

 And yet, each and every day, Simon was excited, engaged, and focused during our meetings.

 But that’s not all.
-This process was actually working for Simon.
+This process was indeed working for Simon.

 One of the best and most memorable days of my life came when Simon had collected enough sounds to take on his first controlled reader.
-It’s a book that only contains sounds a student has learned, so it’s actually decodable — a powerful tool for building towards proficient reading.
+It’s a book that only contains sounds a student has learned — and these decodable texts are powerful for helping students become proficient readers.

 And he was.
 We both cried with joy.